 If you aren’t sure what you need to post within your business, this section will help guide you.
 However, due to the extent of different industries, each with their requirements for signage, you may want to consult the elaws Advisors Compliance Assistance Resources of the U.S. Department of Labor.

-The DOL maintains the FirstStep Employment Law Advisor that will guide you to understand your industry and business requirements for compliance postering and other compliance issues.
+The DOL maintains the FirstStep Employment Law Advisor, which will help you understand your industry and business requirements for compliance postering and other compliance issues.

 Here are some handy resources to aid you in your quest for compliance: